-Just like a marble countertop can instantly elevate your kitchen or bathroom decor, the same can be said about your nail-art designs.
-Unlike its cousin, the squiggly french tip, marble nails add a bit of class and sophistication to any manicure look.
+Just like a marble countertop can instantly elevate your kitchen or bathroom decor, the same can be said about your nail art.
+Inspired by the design you often see in home magazines, the marble-nails trend offers the same look but with the added benefit of being highly portable.
+Plus, unlike its distant cousin, the squiggly french tip, there are many variations to choose from.

-One of the best parts of this trend?
-The complete creativity you can wield when coming up with a preferred design.
-When re-creating this look on nails, many technicians can step out of the quintessential single-color minimalist nail designs that have become increasingly popular with the rise of minimalist beauty and instead create marble looks using all sorts of colors and finishes.
-Lizzo, for example, previously showed off a dainty marble manicure featuring pink and white colors, while Kylie Jenner briefly wore a similar manicure featuring a red and orange color palette.
+In fact, the type of marble design you opt for is up to your imagination.
+When re-creating this look on your nails, many technicians step out of the quintessential single-color minimalist nails that have become increasingly popular; instead, you can lean on all sorts of colors and finishes.
+Lizzo, for example, previously showed off a dainty marble manicure featuring pink and white, while Megan Thee Stallion briefly wore something similar, with hers featuring a brown-and-white color palette.

 How to Do Marble Nails at Home

-If you are someone who prefers at at-home manicure, marble nails are one of those designs that you can easily get at home.
-Since marble nail art is similar to the look of Kintsugi nails, the process is actually almost identical.
+If you prefer an at-home manicure, marble nail designs are one of those trends you can easily get at home.
+Since it's similar to the look of Kintsugi nails, the process is actually almost identical.

-The possibilities are truly endless when it comes to marble nail art, and options are only as limited as your imagination.
+The possibilities are truly endless when it comes to marble nail art — options are only as limited as your imagination.
 So if you're looking for some inventive ways to wear the trend, read ahead for a little inspiration.

 — Additional reporting by Ariel Baker